GPUOpen-Drivers/llpc/docs/Contributing.md

 Read Git's documentation or search online to learn more about them.
 Similar functionality is available in some GUI tools.

+### Checking clang-format diff before committing a change

+Changes need to pass automated testing.
+An early check consists of checking whether clang-format was applied properly.
+To avoid wasting cycles, developers can install a git pre-commit hook that runs clang-format automatically and prevents committing if the latest changes have not been properly formatted.

+Note that `clang-format-diff-14` needs to be installed on your system.
+If not, the script falls back to `clang-format-diff`, but to prevent getting inaccurate results, aim at using the same version as the CI server.

+To get the pre-commit hook installed, check your `.git/hooks` folder for existing pre-commit hooks.
+Make sure `core.hooksPath` is properly setup to point to this folder.
+If you want to apply the pre-commit hook in a submodule only, then make sure `core.hooksPath` is pointing to the parent git folder, for instance, by running `git config --local core.hooksPath ../../.git/hooks`.
+The `.git` file in a submodule shows the gitdir for the submodule.

+If `.git/hooks/pre-commit` already exists, append the contents of `script/pre-commit-clang-format` to it where appropriate.
+Otherwise, copy `script/pre-commit-clang-format` to `.git/hooks/pre-commit` and make it executable via `chmod +x .git/hooks/pre-commit`.

+Now, when trying to commit an unformatted change, the pre-commit hook will prevent you from doing so.

+Note: Using the pre-commit hook generates a temporary file inside `/tmp`.
+This can be used as git patch to apply the clang-format changes.

 ## Additional sources

 * [Patch submission guidelines of the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst)